oxcompsoc/learntocode/session2/README.md

 hi_sequence()
 ```
-Again, this is exatly the same as the first program.
-Hoever, now we can ask for a name multiple times by *calling* the `hi_sequence` function again and again.
+Again, this is exactly the same as the first program.
+However, now we can ask for a name multiple times by *calling* the `hi_sequence` function again and again.

 So a **function** is a kind of like a mini-program, which we can execute as many time as we like within our big program.
 Each time we execute this mini-program, we say that we **call** the function.